Suicide

 Western philosophical discourse about suicide stretches back at least to the time of Plato.
 As John Cooper has noted (Cooper 1989, 10), neither ancient Greek nor Latin had a single word that aptly translates our ‘suicide,’ even though most of the ancient city-states criminalized self-killing.

 Plato explicitly discussed suicide in two works.
-First, in Phaedo, Socrates expresses guarded enthusiasm for the thesis, associated with the Pythagoreans, that suicide is always wrong because it represents our releasing ourselves (i.e., our souls) from a “guard-post” (i.e., our bodies) the gods have placed us in as a form of punishment (Phaedo 61b-62c).
+First, in Phaedo, Socrates expresses guarded enthusiasm for the Pythagorean thesis that suicide is always wrong because it represents our releasing ourselves (i.e., our souls) from a “guard-post” (i.e., our bodies) the gods have placed us in as a form of punishment (Phaedo 61b-62c).
 Later, in the Laws, Plato claimed that suicide is disgraceful and its perpetrators should be buried in unmarked graves.
-However, Plato recognized four exceptions to this principle: (1) when one’s mind is morally corrupted and one’s character can therefore not be salvaged (Laws IX 854a3–5), (2) when the self-killing is done by judicial order, as in the case of Socrates, (3) when the self-killing is compelled by extreme and unavoidable personal misfortune, and (4) when the self-killing results from shame at having participated in grossly unjust actions (Laws IX 873c-d).
+However, Plato recognized four exceptions to this: (1) when one’s mind is morally corrupted and one’s character can therefore not be salvaged (Laws IX 854a3–5), (2) when the self-killing is done by judicial order, as in Socrates’ case, (3) when the self-killing is compelled by extreme and unavoidable personal misfortune, or (4) when the self-killing results from shame at having participated in grossly unjust actions (Laws IX 873c-d).
 Suicide under these circumstances can be excused, but, according to Plato, it is otherwise an act of cowardice or laziness undertaken by individuals too delicate to manage life’s vicissitudes.
 Aristotle’s only discussion of suicide (Nicomachean Ethics 1138a5–14) occurs in the midst of a discussion of the possibility of treating oneself unjustly.
 Aristotle concludes that self-killing does not treat oneself unjustly so long as it is done voluntarily because the harm done to oneself is consensual.
 He concludes that suicide is somehow a wrong to the state or the community, though he does not outline the nature of this wrong or the specific vices that suicidal individuals allegedly exhibit.

 2.2 The Christian Prohibition

-The advent of institutional Christianity was perhaps the most important event in the philosophical history of suicide, for Christian doctrine has by and large held that suicide is morally wrong, despite the absence of clear Scriptural guidance regarding suicide.
+The advent of institutional Christianity was perhaps the most important event in the philosophical history of suicide, for Christian doctrine has largely held that suicide is morally wrong, despite the absence of definitive Scriptural guidance regarding it.
 Although the early church fathers opposed suicide, St. Augustine is generally credited with offering the first justification of the Christian prohibition on suicide (Amundsen 1989).
 He saw the prohibition as a natural extension of the fifth commandment:

 Suicide, Augustine determined, was an unrepentable sin.
 St. Thomas Aquinas later defended this prohibition on three grounds.
 (1) Suicide is contrary to natural self-love, whose aim is to preserve us.
 (2) Suicide injures the community of which an individual is a part.
-(3) Suicide violates our duty to God because God has given us life as a gift and in taking our lives we violate His right to determine the duration of our earthly existence (Aquinas 1271, part II, Q64, A5).
-This conclusion was codified in the medieval doctrine that suicide nullified human beings’ relationship to God, for our control over our body was limited to usus (possession, employment) where God retained dominium (dominion, authority).
+(3) Suicide violates our duty to God because God has given us life as a gift and in taking our lives we violate his right to determine the duration of our earthly existence (Aquinas 1271, part II, Q64, A5).
+Medieval doctrine codified the conclusion that suicide nullified human beings’ relationship to God, for our control over our body was limited to usus (possession, employment) where God retained dominium (dominion, authority).
 Law and popular practice in the Middle Ages sanctioned the desecration of the suicidal corpse, along with confiscation of the individual’s property and denial of Christian burial.

 The rediscovery of numerous texts of classical antiquity was one of the spurs of the Renaissance, but for the most part, Renaissance intellectuals generally affirmed the Church’s opposition to suicide and were not sympathetic to the more permissive attitudes toward suicide found among the ancient pagans.
 Two intriguing sixteenth century exceptions were Thomas More and Michel de Montaigne.
 In his Utopia, More appears to recommend voluntary suicide for those suffering from painful and incurable diseases, though the satirical and fantastical tone of that work makes it doubtful that More supported this proposal in reality.
 In his Essais, Montaigne relates several anecdotes of individuals taking their own lives and intersperses these anecdotes with quotations from Roman writers praising suicide.
 While his general skepticism prevented Montaigne from staking out a firm moral position on suicide, he gives only a nod to the orthodox Christian position and conceptualizes the issue not in traditional theological terms but as a matter of personal judgment or conscience (Minois 1999, 89–92).